What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: The Romulus Simulations

 \section{The Romulus Simulations}

 All galaxies analyzed in this work come from the \Rom25 \citep{Rom25} and \Rom C \citep{RomC} simulations.
-These are high resolution cosmological simulations run using C\textsc{ha}NG\textsc{a}, an N-body+Smooth Particle Hydrodynamics (SPH) code \citep{Changa}.
+These are high-resolution cosmological simulations run using C\textsc{ha}NG\textsc{a}, an $N$-body+Smooth Particle Hydrodynamics (SPH) code \citep{Changa}.
 C\textsc{ha}NG\textsc{a} implements several physics models from its predecessor G\textsc{asoline} \citep{Gasoline}; however, its improved SPH implementation allows for better capture of fluid instabilities through reduced artificial surface tension \citep{Gasoline2}.
-Physics below the resolution limit, such as stellar formation and feedback as well as super massive black hole (SMBH) growth and feedback, are governed by sub-grid prescriptions.
+Physics below the resolution limit, such as stellar formation and feedback, as well as supermassive black hole (SMBH) growth and feedback, are governed by sub-grid prescriptions.

 The \Rom25 simulation is a 25 Mpc-per-side uniform volume simulation.
-The simulated galaxies match important $z=0$ scaling relations, including the stellar mass to halo mass relation \citep{SM-HM} and the stellar mass to SMBH mass relation \citep{SM-SMBH}.
-Furthermore, \citet{Rom25} demonstrated the simulation's ability to produce realistic galaxies across four orders of magnitude in halo mass, ranging from dwarf galaxies resolved with over 10,000 particles to groups, while reproducing observations of high redshift SMBH growth and star formation.
+The simulated galaxies match important $z=0$ scaling relations, including the stellar mass-to-halo mass relation \citep{SM-HM} and the stellar mass-to-SMBH mass relation \citep{SM-SMBH}.
+Furthermore, \citet{Rom25} demonstrated the simulation's ability to produce realistic galaxies across four orders of magnitude in halo mass, ranging from dwarf galaxies resolved with over 10,000 particles to groups, while reproducing observations of high-redshift SMBH growth and star formation.

 The \Rom C simulation is a cosmological zoom-in simulation of a galaxy cluster.
-At $z=0$ the cluster has an $R_{200}$ (the radius at which the enclosed density is 200 times the critical density of the universe) of 1033 kpc and an $M_{200}$ (the mass enclosed within $R_{200}$) of $1.15\times10^{14}$ M$_\odot$ .
-The initial conditions for the cluster were extracted from a 50 Mpc-per-side uniform volume simulation using the re-normalization technique of \citet{ZoomReNorm}.
+At $z=0$ the cluster has an $R_{200}$ (the radius at which the enclosed density is 200 times the critical density of the universe) of 1033 kpc and an $M_{200}$ (the mass enclosed within $R_{200}$) of $1.15\times10^{14}$ $M_\odot$ .
+The initial conditions for the cluster were extracted from a 50 Mpc-per-side uniform volume simulation using the renormalization technique of \citet{ZoomReNorm}.